MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/branching-and-merging.md

 6. The merged commit can trigger a Continuous Deployment to the test environment

-7. When the set of features are ready for a production deployment a Pull Request can be made to merge changes into the main branch
+7. The sets of features are ready for a production deployment a Pull Request can be made to merge changes into the main branch

 8. The build and deployment pipelines can be configured to package the solution to the production environment

 #### Finance

-The Finance team maintains a separate Azure DevOps project for Finance related solutions.

-This Azure DevOps project could be in:
+The Finance team maintains a separate Azure DevOps Project for Finance related solutions.
+This Azure DevOps project could be in any of the following:

-- The same Azure DevOps project with a different repository from the HR team (e.g. Different HR-Solutions and Fin-Solutions repositories)
+1. The same Azure DevOps project with a different repository from the HR team.
+For example, there could different repositories named HR-Solutions and Fin-Solutions

-- A separate Azure DevOps project and repository.
-This would allow different Role based security rights for the project
+1. A separate Azure DevOps project and repository.
+This approach of separate projects and repositories could allow different Role-based security rights to be defined for team department

-- A separate Azure DevOps Organization, Project and repository.
+1. A separate Azure DevOps Organization, Project and repository.
 This would allow different Azure Active Directory tenants to be used.

 ##### Steps